 The end of the school year signals summer for many students.
 CLICK HERE for ideas for having fun science in the sun such as a sun vs. shade experiment, how to make a solar oven to cook s’mores, a heat absorption activity, a sun dries up water activity, a sun prints activity, a sunscreen experiment, a light box experiment, a shadows activity, and sundial craftivities.

-If you would like all of the printables & recording pages as well as more detailed step-by-step directions and ideas for technology integration for all of the above science & STEM experiments, CLICK HERE to download them in a money-saving bundle pack.
+If you would like more detailed step-by-step directions with photos, printable recording pages, as well as ideas for technology integration for all of the above science & STEM experiments, CLICK HERE to download them in a money-saving bundle pack.

 They are also available individually: